BMW Car Club of America

 6.1 Composition.
 The Board of Directors shall consist of, but not be limited to, the following:

-- Appointed positions: Editor in Chief (1 or 2), Driving Events Coordinator (1 or 2), New Media Coordinator, Special Events Coordinator, Tech Coordinator and any Directors at Large as provided for in Article 7.2.
+Appointed positions: Editor in Chief (1 or 2), Driving Events Coordinator (1 or 2), Chief Driving Instructor, Media Director, Special Events Coordinator, Tech Events Coordinator, Membership Coordinator, Tours Coordinator, Events Coordinator, Registrar, Rally Coordinator and any Directors at Large as provided for in Article 7.2.

-The composition of the Board may be changed by the Board as deemed necessary to carry out the business of running of the Club; provided, however, there shall be no fewer than five directors, and the majority of positions shall be elected.
+The composition of the Board may be changed by the Board as deemed necessary to carry out the business of running of the Club; provided, however, there shall be no fewer than five directors.

 6.2 Duties.
 It shall be the responsibility of the Board of Directors to determine all matters of Club policy.
 The Board shall insure the proper conduct of the administrative affairs of the Club, the fulfillment of duties by its officers, and compliance with these Bylaws.